lsst-sqre/sqr-032/index.rst

 .. __: https://docs.pytest.org/en/latest/doctest.html

 As a case study, the verify_ package uses doctests that are run by pytest using its ``--doctest-modules`` argument.
-Note that in order to for modules to be discovered, we had to specify the :file:`python`, :file:`tests`, and :file:`bin.src` directories where modules can be found in a standard LSST EUPS package.
+Note that in order for modules to be discovered, we had to specify the :file:`python`, :file:`tests`, and :file:`bin.src` directories where modules can be found in a standard LSST EUPS package.
 In the :file:`setup.cfg` file, pytest is configured as:

 .. code-block:: ini